James Woodforde: Career

 Upon leaving the university in 1763, Woodforde returned to Somerset where he worked as a curate, mostly for his father, for ten years.
 From October 1763 to January 1764 he was the curate at Thurloxton.
 This period of his life, under-represented in Beresford's abridged edition of the Diary, is thickly peopled with memorable characters from all strata of society, many of them immortalised with nicknames – Peter 'Cherry Ripe' Coles, 'Mumper' Clarke, 'Riddle' Tucker.
 The extended Woodforde family, including James's frequently drunken brothers, figure prominently in these Somerset years.

 On his father's death in 1771, James failed to succeed to his parishes, and likewise failed to win, or rather retain, the heart of Betsy White – "a mere Jilt".
 He returned to Oxford where he became sub-warden of his college and a pro-proctor of the university.
 He was unsuccessful in his application to become headmaster of Bedford School, but in 1773, he was presented to the living of Weston Longville in Norfolk, one of the best in the gift of the college, being worth £400 a year.
 He took up residence at Weston in May 1776.

 Despite the wrench of leaving family and friends, he quickly settled down to a comfortable bachelor existence.
 He thought Norwich "the fairest City in England by far" and always enjoyed a trip to the "sweet beach" at Yarmouth.
-He was soon joined by his niece Anna Maria (Nancy) as housekeeper and companion, who stayed with him until he died.
+He was soon joined by his niece Anna Woodforde as housekeeper and companion, who stayed with him until he died.
 She also was a diarist and correspondent.